 In the above section, we have seen the differences between Mixed Reality vs Augmented Reality.
 Now let us see the examples of mixed reality to have a better understanding:

-- Pokemon Go: Pokemon Go is a well-known mobile game that employs augmented reality (AR) technology to superimpose digital Pokemon figures over the surrounding environment.
-Real-time Pokemon catching and global exploration are also possible for gamers.
+- Pokemon Go: Pokemon Go is a widely used handheld game that utilizes the augmented reality (AR) part of technology to create digital Pokemon figures in the real environment setting.
+It also allows players to catch Pokemon in real-time and travel the globe

 - Volvo Cars: To give its consumers a virtual showroom experience, Volvo Cars integrated MR technology.
-They may see and alter several automobile models in a virtual setting using the MR headset.
+With the MR head-set, they can actually see and change several types of automobiles in a virtual setting

-- Surgery Stimulation: Medical students and surgeons may train and hone their abilities in a safe and controlled environment, thanks to the use of MR in the creation of realistic surgical simulators.
+- Surgery Stimulation: Due to the use of MR in creating realistic surgical simulators, medical students and surgeons may train and hone their abilities in a safe and controlled environment.

 Get 100% Hike!